jwhitham/x86determiniser/README.md

 The interpreter will work with 32-bit and 64-bit x86 code.
 It uses the Zydis x86 disassembler.
 It has only been tested with code compiled with GCC.

+x86determiniser versions 1.0 to 1.2 were extensively used for internal testing at Rapita while I was working there.
+Version 2.0 was completed after I had left, but regression tests in the `tests` directory check the current behaviour against reference output from 1.2.

 The interpreter can be trivially extended to produce other traces.